- Address: 501 Crawford Street, Houston

 The World Series

-In 2005, the Minute Maid Park hosted its first match of the World Series when the Astros faced the Chicago White Sox.
-It was the first-ever match of the World Series in Texas.
-The Houston Astros won the World Series in 2017 for the first time in their history after defeating the Los Angeles Dodgers.
+In 2005, the Minute Maid Park hosted its first match for the World Series when the Astros faced the Chicago White Sox.
+It was the first-ever World Series match in Texas.
+The Houston Astros won the World Series in 2017 for the first time in their history after defeating the Los Angeles Dodgers from California.
 It was the 113th edition of the baseball tournament.
 The Astros became the first baseball club from Texas with a World Series title.
 The Astros drew an average home league attendance of 29,000 in 2017.